The Safe House Framework®

 It offers the flexibility to choose when, where, and for how long you learn.
 You have the option to slow down and review material to clarify your understanding.
 And you can refer back to the material at a later date if you need to.

 Also, the program is designed to facilitate a paradigm shift, and that takes time!
-You will get the most out of the program by working through the material at your own pace, giving yourself time to process and reflect, and joining the Connect and Learn sessions to process and reflect with other participants.
+You will get the most out of the program by working through the material at a comfortable pace, giving yourself time to process and reflect, and joining the Connect and Learn sessions to process and reflect with other participants.

 While self-paced delivery of learning material caters to the widest variety of individual differences, it doesn’t suit everyone.
 If you are someone whose motivation lags without the support of others, I get it!
 There is an option to connect with other participants and support each other through body doubling.